Canyons (novel)

-Canyons is a novel written by Gary Paulsen.
-It involves two boys – one lives in modern times (Brennan) while the other is an Indian boy (Coyote Runs) living nearly two hundred years ago.
+Canyons is a novel written by American author Gary Paulsen, published in August 1990 by Delacorte Press.
+It involves two boys: one lives in modern times (Brennan), while the other is an Indian boy (Coyote Runs) living nearly two hundred years earlier.

 Plot

 The story focuses on two boys.
-One boy is an Apache named Coyote Runs living during the time of the Civil War and the other boy is Brennan Cole living in the 20th century.
+One boy is an Apache named Coyote Runs living during the time of the American Civil War, and the other boy is Brennan Cole living in the 20th century.

 The story starts with Coyote Runs making a short narrative about his life and switches back and forth between his life and that of Brennan Cole for the first nine chapters.
 The switching ends when Coyote Runs is captured and shot by Cavalry soldiers during his first raid that would have, if successful, made him a man among his Apache tribe.
 In the remainder of the story, Brennan discovers the bullet-pierced skull of Coyote Runs while camping and becomes obsessed with it.
 A mysterious link connects his mind with Coyote Run's spirit.
 After talking to his old biology teacher, he makes a plan to return the skull to the top of a canyon – a place Coyote Runs calls his “medicine place."
 After a grueling run and a chase by Brennan's search party, he gradually returns Coyote Runs' skull to the medicine place, ending the bond and the novel.